 It wasn’t long before their relationship blossomed both on and off the dance floor and in 2003 the couple married, and their competitive careers went from strength to strength until they joined Strictly Come Dancing in 2006.

 Having become two of the most recognisable personalities amongst the professional dancers on the show, both James and Ola left in 2013 and 2015 respectively, going on to explore other roles in TV.
 James has been a contestant on Celebrity Big Brother in 2014, and the All-Star version of the show earlier this year, and Ola took part in the ITV show I’m A Celebrity… Get Me Out of Here! in 2016.

 Now, 18 years after they became dance partners and Ola moved to the England, the couple will tour the UK for the first time together, telling their story in their own unique way in a show that’s fun for all the family.

 James and Ola said:

 'It’s great to be able to do our own tour, our way, and to offer something totally different to any other dance show.
 We want to perform a sexy, edgy interpretation of our life story, whilst still having all the sparkle and fun people expect from us - and the best part is that we get to dance together again, we cannot wait!'

-In addition, all bookings made through ATG Tickets for this venue are subject to a £4.00 Transaction fee.
+However, all bookings made through ATG Tickets for this venue are subject to a £4.00 Transaction fee.

 All Super Seats include choice of nibble box, welcome drink and programme or theatre gift.